HewlettPackard/squest/docs/manual/administration/approval_workflow.md

 !!! note

     The auto-accept option can not be set in the _Operation_ with an Approval Workflow.
+    This need to be configured into the step [auto accept condition](#auto-accept)

 Configuration: